 District curriculum maps are summative and describe by content area what students will experience over the course of their schooling.
 They are broad guidelines of what will be covered in each course.
 The actual delivery of instruction by teachers varies to address student needs.
 Well-written curriculum exposes students to the same content and provides all students with equal access to high academic standards and expectations.

-We appreciate the ongoing efforts of our instructional staff to complete the multi-year project of curriculum mapping.
-Because this is a multi-year project, there are some curriculum maps that are in development and not yet available.
+We appreciate the ongoing efforts of our instructional staff to develop and continually update curriculum maps as standards and educational practices change.
+Note that maps in development are not available on the public site.
 Publication of the district maps represents the district’s commitment to open communication with the community about excellence in curriculum and instruction at Fayetteville-Manlius.

 Frequently Asked Questions

 Curriculum maps are an electronic document created by teachers of what they are teaching in a subject and/or grade.
 Each public map outlines:

 - Units of study